 A native Californian, Kathryn grew up near Los Angeles and moved to the San Francisco Bay Area where she taught English for thirty years, first at the high school level, then finishing as a tenured professor of composition, literature and creative writing for Diablo Valley College.
 Throughout her career, she often served as a department chair and on curriculum committees and was honored by the San Ramon Valley Chamber of Commerce as the Educator of the Year.

 During this time Kathryn began research into the art and life of a Utah landscape painter, resulting in the publication of First Sight of the Desert: Discovering the Art of Ella Peacock in 2005.
 The book blends Peacock’s life story as an early feminist artist with a memoir of Kathryn’s life changes during a decade of research.

-She was honored by the San Ramon Valley Chamber of Commerce as the Educator of the Year in 2008 and recently retired as a tenured professor to write and teach privately.
-Kathryn leads the Heart of Memoir Writing Workshops throughout California and in Abruzzo, Italy each summer for her program, Italy, in Other Words.
-She is looking forward to teaching narrative nonfiction writing in the South of France in 2013.
+Kathryn leads the Heart of Memoir Writing Retreats throughout California and in Italy each year for her program, Italy, in Other Words.
 Her travel, food, memoir and arts essays have appeared in various publications, including the San Francisco Chronicle, American Art Review, Salon, and Travelers’ Tales anthologies.

-For a flavor of Kathryn’s instruction, visit her weekly blog, ~the art in the heart.
+Kathryn now writes and teaches locally in her home on California’s Central Coast.
+For a flavor of her instruction, visit Kathryn’s former blog, ~the art in the heart.

 photo credit, Christine Mallet

-find California workshops and more at The Heart of Memoir
+find details about California workshops and more at The Heart of Memoir